Skip to Content

 29. Brussels Griffon

-Highlights: Dignified, Curious, Sensitive
+Highlights: Proud, Curious, Sensitive

 The Brussels Griffon, otherwise known as the Griffon Bruxellois, is a toy dog breed that originates out of Brussels, Belgium.
 Despite being a small 10-inch dog, the Brussels is a great watchdog thanks to their alert and vigilant nature.